 Why should you care about whether or not you’re in a fasted state?
 Because that is where all the good stuff happens.
-Not only does your body shift to burning stored fat once it enters the fasted state, but a number of other metabolic changes happen here that are responsible for the wide array of health benefits described above.(9)
+Not only does your body shift to burning stored fat once it enters the fasted state, but a number of other metabolic changes happen here that are responsible for the wide array of health benefits described above.(53)

 Getting into the fasted state is actually pretty rare for most of us.
 That’s why the sole purpose of intermittent fasting is to allow your body to get into a fasted state and stay there for a couple hours.

-So when can I eat?
+So when should I eat?

 Hands down the most popular intermittent fasting plan is called the 16:8.
 It means you fast for 16 hours and eat during the remaining 8 hours of your day.

 The best part is that you can start your 8-hour window anytime you want.
 For example, you can try skipping breakfast and only eating lunch and dinner.
 Need your breakfast?
 No problem, just skip your dinner instead.
 Experiment with different windows until you figure out what works well for your lifestyle and personality, and what makes you feel physically at your best.

-What can I eat?
+What should I eat?

 Because intermittent fasting plans are purely concerned with WHEN you eat, it’s easy to get confused about WHAT you should be eating during your eating window.
 Technically, intermittent fasting has no rules about this.
 You’ll find many intermittent fasting guides that tell you to eat whatever you want.